 Tempe has enhanced its Mixed Bulk Trash and Green Organics program to provide a more environmentally-friendly service while also reducing costs, fuel usage and vehicle emissions.
-The 2015 schedule includes more frequent pickups for mixed bulk trash and an optional program to recycle and compost most of your yard trimmings.
+The this program includes convenient mixed bulk trash collection and an optional program to recycle and compost most of your yard trimmings.
 Please check your area map at the link below for your collection schedule.
 Note to homeowners: City code states that landscapers cannot utilize alleys for disposal - only homeowners who do the work themselves can place their green waste in alleys.

 Mixed Bulk Trash

-Beginning in January 2015, residents will receive mixed bulk trash pickups every other month.
+Tempe residents receive mixed bulk trash pickups every other month.
 This material is too big to fit in your regular trash bin.
 All of it is taken to the landfill.

 - Furniture, large items